StackVista/stackstate-docs/use/views/events_perspective.md

 - **Elements** - The components and/or relations involved in the event.
 - **Event type** - A description of the event type.
 - **Event time** - The time at which the event occurred.
 For events from an external system, this will be the timestamp from the external system.
-Click on the timestamp to [time travel](#time-travel) to the moment that the event occurred.
+Click on the timestamp to [time travel](#time-travel) to the moment the event occurred.
 - **Processed time** - The time the event was received by StackState.
 For internally generated events this will be the same as the **event time**.
-Click on the timestamp to [time travel](#time-travel) to the moment that the event occurred.
+Click on the timestamp to [time travel](#time-travel) to the moment the event was processed by StackState.
 - **SHOW EVENT PROPERTIES** - Click to access all data included in the event.